Divorce

 • The capability of each parent to meet the child’s needs.

 If you and your spouse can agree on child arrangements, the process will be smoother.
-However, if disputes arise, family law solicitors in Birmingham can help mediate and ensure your child’s needs are met.
+However, if disputes arise, family solicitors in Birmingham can help mediate and ensure your child’s needs are met.

-Legal Separation vs. Divorce: Key Differences
+Legal Separation vs. Divorce:

 Some couples choose legal separation instead of divorce.
 While both options involve formalising the end of a relationship, there are key differences: